gradle/gradle/design-docs/tooling-api-improvements.md

 This story exposes some information about how a build script will be compiled.
 This information can be used by an IDE to provide some basic content assistance for a build script.

-1. Introduce a new hierachy to represent a classpath element.
+1. Introduce a new hierarchy to represent a classpath element.
 Retrofit the IDEA and Eclipse models to use this.
     - Should expose a set of files, a set of source archives and a set of API docs.
 2. Add `compileClasspath` property to `GradleScript` to expose the build script classpath.
 3. Include the Gradle API and core plugins in the script classpath.